rcrowther/django-img/README.md

 The custom field means lightweight field identification.

 An ImageOneToManyField implies an image pool.
 Many connections to one image.
 This is a  classic computing problem of reference counting.
 Best avoided.

 ### Automatic deletion of reform objects
 Reforms are treated as objects generated automatically, so automatic deletion is not controversial.
 Moreover, the template tag accesses reforms through the Image model.
-If the original image model is removed, the reforms will not display.
+If the model for original image is deleted, the reforms will not display.

 The core application removes reform models by default.
 So will custom repositories, as long as the 'image' foreign key is set to CASCADE.

+Reform files are auto-deleted with reform models.

 ### Automatic deletion of files
 The application provides a signals solution.

+#### Auto-delete Image files
+Image file deletion is optional.
+To auto-delete, use a custom repository and set the Image model attribute 'auto_delete_files=True'.

 #### Auto-delete Reform files
 Reform files are deleted with the reform.
 There is nothing else to do.

-#### Auto-delete Image files
-Image file deletion is optional.
-Set the Image attribute 'auto_delete_files=True' to auto delete.

-### Default behaviour
+### Behaviour of the default repository
-By default, the core repository will not auto-delete the files associated with Images.
+By default, the default repository will not auto-delete the original files associated with Images.
 It will auto-delete Reform models, and the reform files.